OSOceanAcoustics/echoshader/gsoc_contributors_guide.md

 ## Getting Started

-As this project is an ongoing development of echopype, there are a couple of preliminary items you should become familiar with before diving in.
-We outline these items below as well as provide some additional helpful resources.
+The sonar data we will be working with comes from several instruments in a specialized format called echograms.
+However, the structure of these echograms are difficult to work with because they do not allow for efficient processing of the data.
+To put these echograms in a more user friendly format, we utilize echopype.
+Echopype converts the data into a EchoData object.
+This EchoData object is beneficial as it structures the data into an interoperable netCDF sonar data format and enables processing that is scalable.
+Before diving into the project, we suggest you review a couple of preliminary items.
+We outline these items below as well as provide some additional helpful resources and initial steps to get started.

 ### Storage format

-In echopype, we utilize two methods for storing results:
+We use two formats to store the data:

 * netcdf files - the current defacto file for working with array-oriented scientific data from climate research.
 Although it is not necessary to understand the netCDF library in its entirety, Unidata does provide a well documented